-Yellow lights are the best thing to use in your outdoor areas to keep mosquitoes away.
+Yellow lights are the best to use indoors to keep mosquitoes away.
 Because they emit less UV, flying insects don’t find them as attractive as other light sources.

 If you prefer to use LED lights for your outdoor areas, make sure you choose yellow LED lights instead of blue-toned ones.
 Some LED light bulbs are created with reduced UV and blue light levels.
 This makes them much less of a mosquito magnet.

 Yes.
-Mosquitoes may get attracted to white colored clothes especially in the night as they mistake the reflective nature of white color to be light and seek it out to investigate.
-One theory also suggests that short wavelength colors are as attractive to insects as ultraviolet light.
+Mosquitoes may get attracted to white-colored clothes especially at night as they mistake the reflective nature of white color to be light and seek it out to investigate.
+One theory suggests that short-wavelength colors are as attractive to insects as ultraviolet light.

-What services can Unique Outdoor provide to keep mosquitoes away?
+What services can Unique Outdoor provide to keep mosquitoes away in Houston?

 Our LED landscape lighting replicates the warm light of standard halogen and incandescent light, so it isn’t the blue color that mosquitoes love.

-We also offer mosquito control systems and monthly fogging options because we know that changing the type of light around your home isn’t enough to keep it mosquito-free.
+We also offer mosquito control systems and monthly mosquito fogging options because changing the type of light around your home isn’t enough to keep it mosquito-free.